How to Give Your AI Coding Assistant Access to Your Webhooks via MCP

 What You Can Actually Do With It

-Once connected, your AI assistant has access to 8 tools across three categories.
+Once connected, your AI assistant has access to 46 tools across nine categories.
+The server launched with 8; the expansion to 46 landed in v1.18.0 (see the changelog).
 You don't call these tools directly—the assistant picks the right one based on what you ask.

 |---|---|